jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 Give your function the name “wish-list-service” and set the runtime to `Node 12.x`.
 In the Permissions section, open up the accordion for creating an execution role; for this tutorial, you’ll use a template for setting permissions to allow the Lambda to use the DynamoDB table you just created.

 In the "Execution Role" radio group, select “Create a new role from AWS policy templates.”
 Name the role “wish-list-service-role” and, in the Policy templates dropdown, select “Simple microservice permissions.”
+This policy template will automatically create the AWS IAM role that allows your Lambda to access DynamoDB.
+If you're curious, you can go to the [AWS IAM Roles Dashboard](https://console.aws.amazon.com/iam/home#/roles) and click "wish-list-service-role" to understand exactly what permissions are granted.

 ![Settings for the Lambda](images/jwt3.png)